telerik/ajax-docs/controls/htmlchart/functionality/axes/logarithmic-axis.md

 In order to configure a logarithmic axis in **RadHtmlChart** you must set the **Type** property of the **Axis** to "**Log**".
 You can control the base of the logarithm via the **Step** property (default value is 10).

->warning Logarithmic scale can be used only for numerical data, so it cannot be used for a category or date axis.
+>caution Logarithmic scale can be used only for numerical data, so it cannot be used for a category or date axis.
 This means that the x-axis of anArea, Line, Bar and Column series cannot be put in logarithmic mode.

 **Example 1** shows how to configure a logarithmic y-axis in **RadHtmlChart** and **Figure 1** displays the output.